otakup0pe/awsswitch/README.md

 . "${AWSSWITCH_PATH}/init.sh"
 ```

 There is an additional component that is meant to be eval'd in the `PS1_COMMAND` context.
 This helps ensure that the AWS configuration is not only consistent across terminals but also that it may be visualized in the bash prompt.
 After this eval the `AWS_ACCOUNT` environment variable will be set to the name of the current AWS account.
+In addition, the `AWS_DEFAULT_REGION` environment variable will be updated upon switching to a _new_ aws profile.

 #### eval Example